OlegWock/inject-react-anywhere/README.md

 main();
 ```

-You provide `injectComponent` with components and initial props and it will return an object with fields (among other) `shadowHost`, `updateProps` and `unmount` which can be used to embed component in DOM, update it and unmount.
+You provide `injectComponent` with component's wrapper (from previous step) and initial props and it will return an object with fields (among other) `shadowHost`, `updateProps` and `unmount` which can be used to embed component in DOM, update it and unmount.
 And that's it.
 You finished minimal tutorial.

 ## Examples or how do I...

 ### ...get info about shadow host in component itself?

 There are two ways to do this: hooks for functional components and HOC for class components.
-Hook can be used like this:
+Hook can be used like this (directly in mounted component or in any of its children):

 ```jsx
 import React from 'react';